cloudrivers/AutoOps/README.md

         # sed -i '' 's/<your S3 bucket>/bucket-name/g' packaged.yaml
         ```
     - Run CloudFormation with packaged.yaml, the outputs of CloudFormation includes:
         1. EC2 disk alarm auto-creating state machine ARN
         2. EBS auto-scaling state machine ARN
         3. APIGateway Endpoint to start start machines' execution

 ## Test by API invokation

-0. Prerequisites
+A private API was created so you can start execution of state machines by invoking REST requests.
+If you want to do that, please create a VPC endpoint to Api Gateway service and modify the Resource Policy of the API to allow your VPC to invoke.

-    For monitor the disk usage, you need to install and config CloudWatch agent in your EC2 instances.
+**Please be noted that you should apply other security service such as IAM authorization to protect this API.**

 1. EC2 disk arlam auto-creating
     ```